rmsk2/6502profiler/README.md

 The `arrange` function copies the test vector into the emulator's memory before the test driver is run.
 After the test driver has finished the
 `assert` function is called to evaluate the results.
 In this example it is tested whether the test vector has been copied to the correct address and if the negative flag is set at the end of the test driver.
 If these conditions are not met corresponding error messages are returned.
+Have a look in the `testprg/tests`directory in this repo for additional examples.

 ## Structure of test scripts